johnathanchiu/jpeg-compressor/README.md

 # JPEG-COMPRESSOR

+**DISCLAIMER: This software is licensed under Apache Licenses.
+All IP and rights to the algorithm belongs to the originator of the algorithm - Johnathan Chiu.
+Any attempts to employ the algorithm for-profit use must receive permission from the creator of the algorithm first.**

 This algorithm is a theoretical modification to the preexisting JPEG algorithm for reduced file sizes.
 The lossless entropy algorithm uses bZip2 (bz2) rather than the usual run-length encoder (RLE) and huffman tree.
 The algorithm incorporates the use of Structural Similarity Index Measurement (SSIM) to discard redundant coefficients to the human eye.